jcb1032/greenlattice-place/README.md

 Sorry, the script is unavailable for mobile users.

+### Updates

+The overlay will be automatically updated by our team, and you shouldn't have to change anything.

+However, sometimes your browser will cache the overlay image for faster loading times.
+You can go to [this link](https://raw.githubusercontent.com/jcb1032/greenlattice-place/main/lattice_overlay.png) and click the refresh button (F5) while holding shift to re-cache the image.

 ### Credits

 The r/osuplace team for the original code: _oralekin_ & _exdeejay_